-(a) The review of the Drainage Plan (including the BMP Operations and Maintenance Plan) by the Borough Engineer.
+- (a) The review of the SWM Site Plan (including the BMP Operations and Maintenance Plan) by the Borough Engineer.

-- (b) The site inspection. - (c) The inspection of required controls and improvements during construction.

-(d) The final inspection upon completion of the controls and improvements required in the plan.
+- (b) Inspections.

+- (c) Attendance at meetings.

+- (d) Administrative and clerical costs.

-(e) Any additional work required to enforce any permit provisions regulated by this Chapter, correct violations, and assure the completion of stipulated remedial actions.
+- (e) Any additional work required to enforce any permit provisions regulated by this Chapter, correct violations, and assure the completion of stipulated remedial actions.